emmercm/www/src/blog/_shebang.md

 The `<executable>` should be an absolute (non-relative) path to either an interpreter (`sh`, `bash`, `pwsh`, `python3`, `ruby`, `node`, etc.), or an executable that can _find_ an interpreter (`/usr/bin/env`).

 Shebangs let files assert what interpreter should run them (and IDEs frequently pick up on them for syntax highlighting), but they are just shortcuts to more verbose commands.
+The executable specified will be invoked with the optional argument, and then the name of the script, and then any arguments after.

 - ```bash
   #!/usr/bin/env bash